What Is Degenerative Disc Disease (DDD) and How Is It Treated?

 Treatments and Procedures

-My Own Battle
+My Own Battle with Degenerative Disc Disease

 At 20, I decided I needed to change my lifestyle.
-I began working from home, instead of physically going to a job.
-I had already completed my associates degree at this time, so I decided to take a break from school to get my health in order.
-This was probably the hardest decision for me because I had been studying Pre-Pharmacy and was really eager to begin medical school.
+I began working from home instead of physically going to a job.
+I had already completed my associate's degree at this time, so I decided to take a break from school to get my health in order.
+This was probably the hardest decision for me because I had been studying pre-pharmacy and was really eager to begin medical school.
 However, I knew that if I didn't take action to get healthier, I would have bigger issues to deal with.

 I began practicing yoga on a regular basis.
 I also stopped taking all the pain medications I was on except for an occasional Tylenol or Naproxen (Note: Consult your doctor before doing any of these things).
 Eliminating the stress in my life was something I absolutely had to do.
 I noticed that whenever I was stressed, my back pain seemed to be far worse.
 The yoga helped tremendously with this, as did moderate exercise that focused on developing core strength.

 After about two years of focusing on improving my health, I became pregnant, even after doctors told me countless times I would never be able to become pregnant due to my back.
 I gave birth to healthy little boy.
 I had wanted to start a family, but assumed I would have to adopt due to the complications with my back.
 Since then, I have had three more children, all of which were born at home, despite my back issues.
 Not everyone with DDD has this kind of good fortune, so I know that I am truly blessed to have been able to manage pregnancies and birth the way that I have with this disease.

 I still practice moderate exercise and yoga.
 I no longer take any pain medications, but have also incorporated healthy eating and other lifestyle changes to help facilitate continued healing.